If you’d like to invest in shares in individual companies, but you’d prefer to do so ethically or responsibly, what should you consider?

 You cannot buy or sell shares without using a stockbroker, but you can use an execution-only broker – who will carry out the trades that you ask them to – and do your own research into the company you invest in.
-If you’re not sure about how your ethical values will translate into a long-term investment decision, read the article entitled What’s important to you?, elsewhere in this section.
+If you’re not sure about how your ethical values will translate into a long-term investment decision, read the article entitled What’s important to you when it comes to green or ethical investing?, elsewhere in this section.

 SAVVY TIP There are lots of execution-only brokers around.
 You’ll normally pay the least if you trade online, but it’s worth looking at the level of service you get as well as the price.
-Brokers to consider include The Share Centre, which is unusual in that it does offer telephone-based advice about investments, Selftrade and TD Waterhouse, as well as high street banks.
+Brokers to consider include The Share Centre, which is unusual in that it does offer telephone-based advice about investments, Selftrade, Alliance Trust Savings, Bestinvest and TD Direct Investing, as well as high street banks.

 If you want to choose the companies you invest in, there is a range of sources of information.